fulutas/package-exporter/README.md

 - **Recursive Scanning**: Automatically detects `package.json` files in subdirectories (excluding `node_modules`).
 - **Dependency Extraction**: Collects all dependencies and their versions from each project.
+- **Version Update**: The `updatePackages` function analyzes current versions, compares them with the latest npm registry versions, and updates outdated dependencies within the node_modules folder.
 - **Latest Version Check**: Fetches the latest version of each package from the npm registry.
 - **Excel Export**: Generates a structured Excel file containing all dependency details.
 - **Standalone Executable**: Can be packaged into an `.exe` file for easier usage without requiring Node.js installation.